EmptyGroceryBag/egb-lang/README.md

-# egb-lang
+# `egb-lang`
-## Toy language based on "Kaleidescope" from the [LLVM quick start tutorial](https://llvm.org/docs/tutorial)
+## Toy Language

-Basic tutorial features will be implemented first.
-Once that is finished, it will be expanded with more useful features.
-The essence of the tutorial is used as a guide for my own implementation.
+`egb-lang` is a simple, procedural language that targets LLVM.
+In the future, `egb-lang` will include codegen for AVR assembly.